 Seidr – Ancient tradition for modern times

 The earliest accounts of working with song and the staff are from the Icelandic Sagas.
 They tell of Volvas – men and women who worked with the song and the staff – offering hope, healing and information to individuals and communities.
 They tell tales of power and of Volvas creating change for good, for destruction and foretelling the future.
-Within the Saga of Erik the Red the story of one such Volva called Thorbjorg describes her being sung on a journey while sitting on a specially created high seat.
+Within the Saga of Erik the Red the story of one such Volva called Thorbjorg describes her being sung on a journey to consult with the spirits while sitting on a specially created elevated ritual seat.
 She foretells the end of a famine and better times ahead for the community she was visiting.

 My seidr teacher Annette Host has articles on seidr and shamanic song on her website www.shamanism.dk